 Hiking is a favorite activity to do in the park, but during the summer temperatures can soar past 100 degrees.
 If you’re planning on taking advantage of all the outdoor activities, fall through early spring is the best time to visit.

 While it may not be a trip to the spa, Joshua Tree National Park has plenty of relaxing and Zen qualities within itself.
+Pick yourself up some palo santo or rose quartz while you are here.
 Don’t forget to hit up the hiking trails and treat the young ones to ice cream after.

 Visit Cholla Cactus Garden Nature Trail